17 Comments

 5. Walmart is used to make a comparison (perhaps because it’s the largest grocery store in the US), which is hardly that same as picking on Walmart.
 This article is promoting critical thinking in consumers; suggesting they think a little about what exactly it is that they are buying.
 The same critical thinking should be applied to reading an article like this one.
 After reading it you should be thinking about the food you buy in every store you stop at.

-1. Lisa Stetler Insana says:
+1. blank Lisa Stetler Insana says:

 I already think about the food I buy.
 I read labels carefully.
 I shop at Walmart and I buy mostly organic produce and no processed foods.
 There are going to be people who don’t read this article that way.
 Those who will say “I’m glad I quit shopping at Walmart”.
 Who will then go out and buy those same products at their local grocery store.

-6. Kathy Ramsey Tipton says:
+6. blank Kathy Ramsey Tipton says:

 Poor misunderstood Walmart. 😉

-7. marvin nubwaxer says:
+7. blank marvin nubwaxer says:

 of the two store chains one is ruthless profit seeking entity that pays low wages and offers no health care, or as its leader has complained that such is not a right, while the other outfit is walmart.